Chuck Mawhinney

-Charles Benjamin "Chuck" Mawhinney (born 1949) is a former United States Marine who holds the Corps' record for the most confirmed sniper kills, having recorded 103 confirmed kills and 216 probable kills in 16 months during the Vietnam War.
+Charles Benjamin Mawhinney (February 23, 1949 – February 12, 2024) was a United States Marine Corps (USMC) sniper who holds the Corps' record for the most confirmed kills with 103, and 216 probable kills in 16 months during the Vietnam War.

 Service in the Vietnam War

-Mawhinney, the son of a World War II Marine Corps veteran, was born in 1949 in Lakeview, Oregon, and was an avid hunter in his youth.
+Mawhinney, born оn February 23, 1949, in Lakeview, Oregon, was the son of a World War II Marine Corps veteran, and was an avid hunter in his youth.
 He graduated from high school in June 1967 and joined the U.S. Marine Corps later that year—after the deer season.

 Following enlistment, he attended Scout Sniper School at Camp Pendleton and graduated in April 1968.
 From there he received orders to South Vietnam where upon arrival he was assigned as a rifleman to Lima Company 1st Battalion, 5th Marines, 1st Marine Division.
-He remained in this unit for 3 months until he was re-assigned to 5th Marine Regiment HQ Scout Sniper Platoon.
+He remained in this unit for three months until he was re-assigned to 5th Marine Regiment HQ Scout Sniper Platoon.
 There he worked as a scout sniper for different companies with the 1st, 2nd and 3rd Battalions.
-He also worked with the South Korean Marines, Force Recon, Army CAG Unit, but the majority of his time was with Delta Company, 1/5 Marines.
-During this tour he is credited with 103 confirmed People's Army of Vietnam (PAVN)/Viet Cong (VC) kills and 216 probables.
+He also worked with the South Korean Marines, Force Recon, but the majority of his time was with Delta Company, 1/5 Marines.
+During this tour he is credited with 103 confirmed North Vietnamese Army (NVA) and Viet Cong (VC) kills and 216 probable kills.
 He spent 16 months in Vietnam, starting in early 1968.

-On Valentine's Day 1969, Mawhinney encountered an enemy platoon and killed 16 PAVN soldiers with head shots.
+On Valentine's Day 1969, Mawhinney encountered an enemy platoon and killed 16 NVA soldiers with head shots.

-"It was the ultimate hunting trip: a man hunting another man who was hunting me," Mawhinney told the Los Angeles Times.
+"It was the ultimate hunting trip: a man hunting another man who was hunting me", Mawhinney told the Los Angeles Times.
 "Don't talk to me about hunting lions or elephants; they don't fight back with rifles and scopes.
 I just loved it."
-Mawhinney sought to change the public perception about snipers, who he maintains save lives by sapping the enemy's will to fight.
+Mawhinney sought to change the public perception about snipers, who he maintained save lives by sapping the enemy's will to fight.
 "My rules of engagement were simple: If they had a weapon, they were going down.
-Except for an NVA paymaster I hit at 900 yards, everyone I killed had a weapon," he said.
+Except for an NVA paymaster I hit at 900 yards, everyone I killed had a weapon", he said.